pandruszkow/SysadminStuff/Unix/Command line utility replacements.md

 # git

 Not technically a legacy utility, but the usage model is very complex.
-It's far better to use an extensive set of aliases, such as mine <link here>.
+It's far better to use an extensive set of aliases, [such as mine](https://github.com/pandruszkow/gitconfigure)

 # bash